frappe/erpnext/docs/docs.user.stock.perpetual_inventory.md

 ![pr_general_ledger](img/accounting-for-stock-3.png)

-As stock balance increases through Purchase Receipt, "Stock In Hand" account has been debited and a temporary account "Stock Receipt But Not Billed" account has been credited, to maintain double entry accounting system.
+As stock balance increases through Purchase Receipt, "Store" and "Fixed Asset Warehouse" accounts have been debited and a temporary account "Stock Receipt But Not Billed" account has been credited, to maintain double entry accounting system.

 --